Blair-insitu/Blair-insitu.github.io/content/technicalprogramme/index.md

               The scientific case for using autonomous underwater vehicles under ice was compelling in 1989 and is even stronger today.
 This talk reflects on the ambitious Autosub goals, the engineering and strategic challenges encountered, and the lessons learned from both successes and failures.
-The need for persistent under‑ice presence with reliable telemetry is highlighted as a critical requirement for future environmental science.
+Persistent under-ice presence with reliable telemetry remains critical for future environmental science.
             </p>

           </div>